Origins

 DeveloperCore Principles

-- Privacy as a fundamental right
+- Privacy as a fundamental right, as the CosmicNet encyclopedia details

 - Code is more effective than laws